GraphQL-Training/lightweight-graphql-react/slides.md

 ```
 ]

-GraphQL is strongly-typed, so we will know the type(s) each field can return.
+GraphQL is strongly-typed, so we must specify the type(s) each field can return.
 ```graphql
 type User {
   id: Int!